InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 The following description uses an _invented_ example recipe.
 This description is not about the recipe, but about the procedure for mashing with the Brautomat.

 The mashing plan is in the form of a table.
 This table is processed from top to bottom by the brewing system on a brewing day.
-In the example recipe, the line _Mash in at 50°C_ is the first mashing step and _WHP Hallertauer Tradition_ is the last mashing step.
-A very important function in the mash plan is the property in the _autoext_ column.
+In the example recipe, the line _Mash in at 50°C_ (Einmiaschen 50°C) is the first mashing step and _WHP Hallertauer Tradition_ is the last mashing step.
+A very important function in the mash plan is the property in the _autonext_ column.

 ## Basic functions